 A fascinating past meets coastal charm

-In northern France, a dark green rural interior, dotted with medieval spires, gives way to chalk cliffs, infamous beaches and the English Channel.
+Here the dark green rural interior, dotted with medieval spires, gives way to chalk cliffs, infamous beaches and the English Channel.
+While it at first might seem an unassuming corner of the country, Normandy has played an integral role in Europe’s tumultuous history.

 With such a fascinating past, you’ll find the region home to some of France’s best museums and romantic old towns, such as the picture-perfect Mont-Saint-Michel, a medieval island monastery that is a must see.
 The ominous remnants of the Second World War and stirring cemeteries that memorialise the sacrifices made here are solemn sites of pilgrimage that are, for many, the primary reason for visiting.